vudv69/inventory-order-app/README.md

 #### Some tasks are not implemented yet:
 - API for order
-- Unit test
-- Testing

 ## Frontend

-Just init repo with Refine framework
+- Init repo with Refine framework
+- Design login page
+- Design the products page (integrated APIs)